 Protects Profit Margin

-More than half of project cost overruns come down to bad data and miscommunication.
+More than half of project cost overruns stem from poor data and miscommunication.
 Precise coordinates from the start keep those overruns off the books.

 Buys Time

 Crews using RTK-enabled GPS survey equipment finish stake-out up to 20% faster.
 Tilt compensation and live corrections help remove delays in rod leveling.
-Faster layout means machines start grading sooner and rental gear goes back early.
+Faster layout means machines start grading sooner, and rental gear returns early.

 Lowers Risk